RokLenarcic/memento/README.md

 It can be cumbersome to remember all these properties and to type them out.

-For this purpose, and for purpose of documentation, there are special configuration namespaces with vars are conf keys.
+For this purpose, and for purpose of documentation, there are special configuration namespaces with vars that are conf keys.
 The docstrings explain the settings.

 Here's an example of a complicated cache conf: